 earth reeds sticks string fungi, 2014

-RBG Ontario, Canada
+Royal Botanical Gardens, Ontario, Canada

 Within the RBG Arboratum, at the fringe of the Dogwood and Redbud Collection, beside the Lilac Dell on a relatively steep slope, beautifully shaded from the sun by the embracing canopy of a fully flowering Dogwood tree, I built my earth art.
 An ideal site for growing fungi – nature’s greatest recycler.